-House Bill No. 500, introduced by Representative Green, aims to amend the compensation rates for jurors serving in both criminal and civil trials in Louisiana.
-The bill proposes to increase the daily compensation for jurors in criminal cases to $25 for each day during voir dire, starting from the second day, and $58 for each day of attendance in court once the jury is impaneled.
-For civil cases, the compensation will be raised to $80 for each day of attendance in court, also beginning from the second day.
-Additionally, the mileage allowance for jurors will remain consistent with the rate in effect for state officials.
+House Bill No. 500, introduced by Representative Green, aims to amend the compensation structure for jurors serving in both criminal and civil trials in Louisiana.
+The bill proposes to increase the daily compensation for jurors, establishing a rate of $25 for each day of service during voir dire, which begins on the second day, and $58 for each day of attendance in court once jurors are impaneled in criminal cases.
+For civil cases, the compensation will be set at $80 for each day of attendance in court starting from the second day.
+Additionally, the mileage allowance for jurors will remain at a minimum of 16 cents per mile, consistent with the rate for state officials.

 Statutes affected: HB500 Original: 13:3049(B)(1)